 Many property managers wonder if playground sanitization is really necessary.
 While it may not be as strongly mandated as other playground safety guidelines, there are a number of benefits to sanitizing your playground.

 Children catch colds, flus, and other illnesses like wildfire.
 They are often touching their faces, putting objects in their mouths, and may not always wash their hands properly.

-Playgrounds are high-traffic and high-touch areas – but oftentimes they aren’t cleaned with the same intensity as schools, bathrooms, and other public spaces.
+Playgrounds are high-traffic and high-touch areas.
+But, oftentimes playgrounds don't receive the same intensity cleaning as schools, bathrooms, and other public spaces.
 Playground sanitization can help reduce the spread of illnesses through germs while children are at play.